-While the intricacies of modern garage doors and garage door openers have made some stunning machinery, it also means that quite a bit can go wrong with your garage door if you aren't prepared or knowledgeable about its functioning.
-We touch briefly on this topic in our garage door installation blog “Three Common Garage Door Problems and Causes.”
+While the intricacies of modern garage doors and garage door openers are stunning machinery, it also means that quite a bit can go wrong with your garage door if you aren't prepared or knowledgeable about how it functions.
+The experts at Door Power touch briefly on this topic in our garage door installation blog, Three Common Garage Door Problems and Causes.

-Today, though, we're here to do a more detailed look at a common, yet incredibly frustrating issue: blocked sensors.
+Now, we're here to do a more detailed look at a common yet incredibly frustrating issue: blocked sensors.

 What Is a Garage Door Opener’s Sensor?

-To put it simply, your garage door’s sensor is a device that projects a thin beam of infrared light across the space where your garage door closes.
+Simply put, your garage door’s sensor is a device that projects a thin beam of infrared light across the space where your garage door closes.
 If something steps in front of this light, it prevents your garage door from closing on top of it and damaging what’s underneath.

 What Is a Blocked Sensor?